covid19br/nowcaster/README.md

 And as expected, the nowcasting estimated a rising on curve when it were observed a decaying.
-Adding to the plot what actually has happened in that period, with the data inserted posterioly the period for when the nowcasting estimated the rising in the curve for SARI hospitalizations.
+Adding to the plot what actually has happened in that period, with the data inserted posteriorly the period for when the nowcasting estimated the rising in the curve for SARI hospitalizations.

 ``` r